TobiasLoader/Particle-Physics-Simulator/README.md

 # Particle-Physics-Simulator
-A cluster of sub-atomic particles is loosely modelled by simulating their interactions with each other via the strong and electromagnetic forces.
-Link: https://tobiasloader.github.io/Particle-Physics-Simulator/
+Inspired by a lesson on particle physics in spring 2019, I decided to simulate how sub-atomic particles might interact with each other.
+My programme includes a real-time graphical display showing the force felt by each particle during motion.